cncf/k8s-conformance/v1.23/agorakube/README.md

 # Install Agorakube For Local Development & CNCF Conformance Test Environment

-You can create a local environment by using Vagrant.
-The document below describes pre-requisites for Agorakube local environment and how you can start using them.
+You can create a local environment by using Vagrant The document below describes pre-requisites for Agorakube local environment and how you can start using them.

 ## Pre-requisites